 This board was created to run our newly registered non-profit, RISE Scholars.
 We are a working, volunteer board that is thrilled to be able to coordinate the efforts of this amazing group.
 There are many more people that lead efforts in addition to the board and without them these programs would not thrive.

-Grateful for her life, she has always felt a desire to contribute.
-Having a soft spot for single moms’, she was a founding member and board chair of Gilead House in Novato.
+Having a soft spot for single moms, she was a founding member and board chair of Gilead House in Novato.
 This program inspires and empowers homeless single moms and their children toward financial stability and independence.

 When her girls were old enough, she began taking them to an orphanage in Mexico.
 As a family, over several years, they worked at the orphanage, created relationships in the community, and built two homes for families they became involved with.